-In 1954 Aaron was brought up to the Milwaukee Braves to replace an injured outfielder.
+In 1954, Aaron was brought up to the Milwaukee Braves to replace an injured outfielder.
 Aaron hit a home run in his first major league at-bat.
-He would continue to hit home runs in remarkable fashion for the next two decades.
-Aaron was the only major league player to hit at least 20 home runs in every season for 20 consecutive years, at least 30 for 15 years, or at least 40 for 8 years.
-He was the first player to record more than 3.000 hits and 500 home runs.
+He continued to hit home runs in remarkable fashion for the next two decades.
+Aaron was the only major league player to hit at least twenty home runs in every season for twenty consecutive years, at least thirty for fifteen years, or at least forty for eight years.
+He was the first player to record more than 3,000 hits and 500 home runs.
 The Milwaukee Braves became the Atlanta Braves in 1966, and Aaron moved south with the team.
-On April 8, 1974, Aaron hit his 715th career home run, breaking the record long held by Babe Ruth since 1935.
+On April 8, 1974, Aaron hit his 715th career home run, breaking the record held by Babe Ruth since 1935.
 His achievement came before a crowd of 53,775, the largest ever at Atlanta-Fulton County Stadium and was off a 4th inning pitch by Los Angeles Dodger Al Downing.

 Although he will be remembered as the player who broke Babe Ruth’s home run record, “Hammerin’ Hank” Aaron set a number of other records in Major League Baseball.
 He holds the record for most career home runs (755), most runs batted in (2,297), and most games played (3,298).
-Aaron also won three consecutive Gold Glove awards from 1958 through 1960, played in a record-tying 24 All-Star games and was named National League MVP in 1957.
+Aaron also won three consecutive Gold Glove awards from 1958 through 1960, played in a record-tying twenty-four All-Star games and was named National League MVP in 1957.
 Hank Aaron was inducted into the National Baseball Hall of Fame in 1982.
 The Hank Aaron Award is given annually to the best overall hitter in each league.
-In 2002 Henry Aaron was awarded the Presidential Medal of Freedom by President George W. Bush, the highest honor given to a civilian by the American government.
+In 2002, Henry Aaron was awarded the Presidential Medal of Freedom by President George W. Bush, the highest honor given to a civilian by the American government.
 Aaron was a member of Sigma Pi Phi Fraternity.